Woodman Point Lighthouse

-Woodman Light, also known as Woodman Point Lighthouse, Gage Roads Lighthouse and Coogee Lighthouse, is a lighthouse in Western Australia.
-Located on Woodman Point in the City of Cockburn, it has been in continuous operation since 1902.
+Woodman Point Lighthouse, also known as Coogee Lighthouse, is a lighthouse in Western Australia.
+Located on Woodman Point, it has been in continuous operation since August 1902.
 It is 32 ft high, and constructed of locally quarried limestone.
 It is located on the highest point of land in the area, which is unusually far inland for a lighthouse.
 On the same block of land are two Federation Bungalow style keepers' cottage, also built of limestone.

-The lighthouse is operated and maintained by the Fremantle Port Authority for the benefit of shipping approaching Fremantle Harbour.
+The lighthouse is operated and maintained by Fremantle Ports for the benefit of shipping approaching Fremantle Harbour.
 The lighthouse is a leading light with three sectors: green to the east, a bright (white) central sector and red to the west.
 Most Western Australian lighthouses were taken over by the Commonwealth in 1915.
 Because Woodman Point was not considered to be a 'coastal light' it remained under state control.

 The lighthouse is not open to the public.
 The keepers' cottages have not been used as such since the light was electrified in 1955; currently, they are used as private residences.

 History

-Originally known as Gage Roads Lighthouse, it provided a leading light for vessels heading to the Port of Fremantle.
+Originally known as Gage Roads leading light, it provided a leading light for vessels heading to Fremantle Harbour.
 Previously shipping had relied on the lighthouses on Rottnest and Arthur Head to navigate to the port.
 The Arthur Head light was a fixed white light.
 Increasing development along the coast made it difficult for ships to distinguish the lighthouse from other lights.
 As an example, the voyage of the Stuttgart would have ended in tragedy had her captain not realised in time that he was not steering for the Arthur Head lighthouse, but a bright light on the Osborne Hotel in Claremont!